redneckcatholic/sabredav-freeipa/README.md

 2. Sabredav makes a *lot* of group membership queries, seemingly on every request.
 Querying group memberships across your entire FreeIPA domain on every CalDAV operation is ridiculously expensive.

+Consider the example configuration above.
+Assuming the `dav-access` FreeIPA group looks like this:

+    $ ipa group-show dav-access
+    Group name: dav-access
+    Description: CalDAV/CardDAV access
+    Member groups: accounting, human-resources
+    Indirect Member users: benedict, leo, michael

+Then SabreDAV would only see the following groups:

+   - dav-access
+   - accounting
+   - human-resources

+and similarly, only the members of those groups would show up as SabreDAV users:

+   - benedict
+   - leo
+   - michael

+This type of configuration is possible because FreeIPA supports nested groups (a group itself can be a member of another group).

 ## Apache Configuration